Two-particle scattering on general graphs: Applications

 \subsection{Traveling states scattering amplitudes}

-We now focus on elastic two-particle scattering of asymptotically free particles.
-This process depends on the values of the matrix elements $R_{{k_1^{m_1-}}k_2^{m_2-};{p_1^{n_1+}}p_2^{n_2+}}$.
-More specifically, as we show later, the two-particle cross section only depends on the \textit{real} part of such amplitudes, which is what we show in the plots that follow.
-We also note that, since the values of $R_{k_1^{m_1-}k_2^{m_2-};{p_1^{n_1+}}p_2^{n_2+}}$ are proportional to an energy conservation delta factor $\delta(E_{p_1}+E_{p_2}-E_{k_1}-E_{k_2})$, the only matrix elements that contribute to actual transition amplitudes satisfy $E_{p_1}+E_{p_2}=E_{k_1}+E_{k_2}$, called on-shell values; therefore we should not strongly believe that specific physical properties could be related to off-shell values, since there are infinitely many smooth functions $R$ that have the same value on the support of the delta function.
+We now focus on elastic two-particle scattering of asymptotically free particles; the plots in this section correspond to boson scattering amplitudes.
+This process depends on the values of the matrix elements $R_{{k_1^{m_1-}}k_2^{m_2-};{p_1^{n_1+}}p_2^{n_2+}}$; we also note that, since these values are proportional to an energy conservation delta factor, the only matrix elements that contribute to actual transition amplitudes satisfy $E_{p_1}+E_{p_2}=E_{k_1}+E_{k_2}$, called on-shell values; therefore we should not strongly believe that specific two-particle scattering properties could be related to off-shell values, since there are infinitely many smooth functions $R$ that have the same value on the support of the delta function.
 Furthermore, these amplitudes, or their absolute value squared, cannot be interpreted as probabilities directly; however, we expect that the general behavior of the scattering might be related to such amplitudes.
+Also, for simplicity, we will only plot the real part of $\mathcal{R}$.

+Since we only consider graphs with two rails in this section, in addition to being symmetrical graphs with respect to exchanging both rails, let us make the following convention: for $p\in(-\pi,0]$ we consider a particle incoming with momentum $p$ in rail $1$ and for $p\in(0,\pi]$ we consider a particle incoming with momentum $-p$ in rail $2$.